scribe-org/Scribe-iOS/README.md

 `*` Given the current **`beta`** status where words are machine translated.

-`†` Only for those language for which preposition annotation is needed.
+`†` Only for languages for which preposition annotation is needed.

 # To-Do [`⇧`](#contents) <a id="to-do"></a>